QuasarApp/CQtDeployer/docs/en/ExtraFiles.md

 ```

 ## Packages
-extraData and extraDataOut options sopport the work with packages.
-For get more information about packages see the packaging [page](Pacakges.md).
+extraData and extraDataOut options have support to work with packages.
+See the packaging [page](Pacakges.md) to get more information about packages.

 Sometimes we need to create a multipackages application.
 For example create a installer for clinet-server application with the client and server applications.
 The client and server have a own default configuration files.
 We add cinfig files using the extraData option.